-Beloved Heard County citizen, Mrs. Doris Esther Carter Stutts, age 88 of Franklin, Georgia passed away at her home on February 25, 2014.
+Beloved Heard County citizen, and Mrs. Doris Esther Carter Stutts, age 88 of Franklin, Georgia passed away at her home on February 25, 2014.

 Mrs. Stutts was born in Bickley, Georgia on November 26, 1925, the middle daughter of the late Joshua Oliver Carter and Mary Gussie Smith Carter.